opentoonz/opentoonz_docs/source/creating_movements.rst

 - **Center:** Click and drag the double circle at the center to change the center of the object.

-.. note:: The object center can be moved, but cannot change its position during the animation: once it is set, or modified, it is retained during all of the animation.
-If the center is changed many times, and you want to set it back to its original position, right-click the object in the schematic and choose Reset Center from the menu that opens.
+.. note:: The object center can be moved, but cannot be animated.
+Once it is set, or modified, it is retained in that position during all of the animation.
+If the center is changed many times, and you want to set it back to its original position, right-click the object in the Stage Schematic and choose **Reset Center** from the menu that opens.

-.. note:: As you roll over the handles, the cursor changes shape to indicate to you the operations you may perform.

 When entering a value or operating the handle, a key position will be automatically generated at the current frame only for the set transformation; if the **Global Key** option is activated, keys will be generated for all of the transformations.